-Now the crucial step: In the bottom of the application running on the smartphone, you can find an IP address.
-Copy that address exactly to the “Camera’s IP address” field in AlterCam and (ATTENTION, PLEASE!) add either /live (for an iOS-based device) or /video (for an Android-based device) as shown in the picture:
+Now the crucial step: At the bottom of the application running on the smartphone, you can find an IP address.
+Copy those address precisely to the “Camera’s IP address” field in AlterCam and (ATTENTION, PLEASE!) add either /live (for an iOS-based device) or /video (for an Android-based device) as shown in the picture:

 Click OK.
-If you did everything correctly, AlterCam will display a video feed from your smartphone’s camera.
+If you did everything correctly, AlterCam would display a video feed from your smartphone’s camera.
 If you do not see that video, check the previous steps.